 Sourdough - How I Do

 I’ve played around with Sourdough Bread off and on for a while now.
 Only with the pandemic have I really had the time to dig deeply.
-And honestly if it weren’t for the bread hoarders I’d probably not had gotten into it.
-But I have starter I maintain*, I have loads of flour, and salt.
+And honestly if it weren’t for the bread hoarders I’d probably not have gotten into it.
+But I have starter I maintain, I have loads of flour, and salt.
 I wasn’t going to sweat the lack of bread on the shelves.

 I’m going to bare bones information here on how I do it.
 I’ll give you links at the bottom for more information.